Most Overrated Footballers of All Time

-With "Carlitos" good times with Juventus, he went back to Boca and after a short spell at china, he is now playing his last football games for Boca Juniors.
+With "Carlitos" good times with Juventus, he went back to Boca and after a short spell at china, He announced his retirement in June 2022.

 The Czech playmaker has been unable to perform well for the Arsenal middle line in his last seasons and after missing half of his last season at Arsenal because of an injury, On 30 August 2016, he announced that he is getting back to his old club Sparta Prague, where he retired from football the very same season.
 The once talented playmaker lost the pace and touch from his early days in the German Bundesliga and his Arsenal career.

-Every now and then known as a dirty midfielder, Mikel is a good midfield player, but, like his former teammate Petr Cech, his skills and attributes are too highly rated.
+Every now and then known as a dirty midfielder, Mikel was a good midfield player, but his skills and attributes are too highly rated.
 A sometimes unreliable and unpredictable passer, the former Chelsea midfielder has been deemed as one of the most overrated footballers in the Premier League history.

-Super Mario is, without a doubt, a magnificent football player.
+Super Mario is, without a doubt, a good football player.
 Thousands of pages have been written about the Super Mario's exploits off the pitch and his dominance on it.
-He has long been spoken of as a remarkable talent, but Balotelli who is now 30 years old just failed to justify all the attention on more consistent performance.
+He has long been spoken of as a remarkable talent, but Balotelli who is now 32 years old just failed to justify all the attention on more consistent performance.

 10 years ago, Mario had indeed rated himself as the second world's best player, as stated by Marcus Christenson of The Guardian.